tomberes/hello-world/README.md

 # hello-world
 First use of github, general sandbox

-Finally learning soemthing about github
+Finally learning something about github